Catarina Martins

 Catarina Soares Martins (born 7 September 1973) is a Portuguese politician and actress.
-She was the national coordinator of the Left Bloc from 11 November 2012 until 28 May 2023, and has been a member of the Assembly of the Republic for the Left Bloc since 2009.
+She was the national coordinator of the Left Bloc from 11 November 2012 until 28 May 2023, and was a member of the Assembly of the Republic for the Left Bloc from 2009 until 2023.
 She trained as a linguist and is active in theater.

-Martins was elected a Member of the European Parliament in the 2024 European election, and is expected to be sworn-in in the upcoming Tenth European Parliament.
+Martins was elected a Member of the European Parliament in the 2024 European election, and was sworn-in in the Tenth European Parliament.

 Early life and career

 Catarina Martins was born in Porto on 7 September 1973.
 She did three years of her primary school education in São Tomé and Príncipe and Cape Verde, and returned to Portugal when she was 9 years-old.
-She enrolled in the Faculty of Law of the University of Coimbra but abandoned her course on the third year.
+She enrolled in the Faculty of Law of the University of Coimbra but abandoned her course in the third year.
 Afterwards she obtained a bachelor's degree in Languages and Literature and a master's degree in Linguistics.
 She also enrolled in a PhD in Language Teaching.

 In 1994, she co-founded the theater company Companhia de Teatro de Visões Úteis in Porto.